 Computer and information science emphasizes a fundamental understanding of computing, information processing, and information communication.
 You'll learn basic principles of computing and data processing, including the creation, representation, storage, transformation, and transmission of information.

 The computer science major exposes you to language processing, end-use applications, principles of computer hardware and software components, databases, application testing, and more.
 Programming and math courses are essential to the Bachelor of Science degree.

 As the field of computing is constantly changing, career options will continue to emerge.
 Graduates work in roles such as programming, software development, database administration, research, systems analysis, management, and many others.

-Skills and abilities this major develops include: analytical and problem solving, project management, attention to detail, and expertise in teamwork and communication.
+Skills and abilities this major develops: analytical and problem solving, project management, attention to detail, and expertise in teamwork and communication.